It would be a shame not to experience cycling in these 5 cities!

 Ljubljana

-Rich in art, Renaissance and baroque architecture, Slovenia’s capital is one of the world’s best cities to explore and see on a bike.
-Not only does it have over 150 miles of bike lanes, Ljubljana’s city center also scores points for its flat pavement and compact layout, with some streets closed to cars and open only to pedestrians, cyclists and a few electric taxis.
+Rich in art, Renaissance architecture, and Baroque style, Slovenia's capital is one of the world's best cities to explore and see by bicycle.
+Not only does it boast over 150 miles of dedicated bike lanes, but downtown Ljubljana also scores points for its smooth roads and compact route design; some streets are even car-free, open only to pedestrians, cyclists, and a few electric taxis.

 Trang thông tin du lịch và phong cách sống Travellive+